Archive for the 'Orchids in the Wild' Category

 Western Australia’s south coast is suffering through an exceptionally dry winter, but some rare native orchids are thriving anyway.
 Local orchid lovers are finding Queen of Sheba Orchids and other fascinating Australian natives despite the drought.
 With underground tubers to store water, these little terrestrials can handle some adversity.
 Orchid enthusiast Robert Tozer noted “Only about […]

-Categories: In the News, Orchids in the Wild
+Native Orchids in the Wild and Online

 Saturday, July 21st, 2018